numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 The changes to the datatype system in Phase II must include a large refactor of the UFunc machinery, which will be further defined in NEP 43:

-4. The UFunc machinery will be changed to replace the current dispatching and type resolution system (part of Phase II).
+4. To enable all of the desired functionality for new user defined datatypes, the UFunc machinery will be changed to replace the current dispatching and type resolution system.
    The old system should be *mostly* supported as a legacy version for some time.

 Additionally, as a general design principle, the addition of new user defined